Composite Hybrid Inflation : Primordial Black Holes and Stochastic Gravitational Waves: Evolution of the perturbations

 \subsection{Stage 2}

-During this stage, the inflaton passes through the tachyonic $m_{\phi}^2$ region, leading to an exponential growth of the isocurvature perturbations.
+During this stage, the inflaton passes through the tachyonic $M_{\text{eff}}^2$ region as in Figure~\ref{fig:meffsq_turnratesq}, leading to an exponential growth of the isocurvature perturbations.
 The effective mass is initially dominated by $m_{\phi}^2 $.
 Hence, $\mathcal{P}_{\mathcal{S}} (k, \mathcal{N})$ follows the scaling

-Once the inflaton field starts to roll down from the tachyonic hill, $\mathcal{P}_{\mathcal{S}}$ sources $\mathcal{P}_{\mathcal{R}}$, transferring the growth of the isocurvature perturbations into the curvature perturbations, which eventually asymptotes to a constant value deep outside the horizon.
+Once the inflaton field starts to roll down from the tachyonic hill, $\mathcal{P}_{\mathcal{S}}$ sources $\mathcal{P}_{\mathcal{R}}$, {due to the turn rate exceeding the Hubble rate $\dot{\theta} > H$}, transferring the growth of the isocurvature perturbations into the curvature perturbations, which eventually asymptotes to a constant value deep outside the horizon.

 Figure~\ref{fig:mwm} illustrates this behavior for two different $k$ modes.
 The first mode corresponds to the case where the $\mathcal{N}_{k} < \mathcal{N}_{\text{inst.}}$, with $\mathcal{N}_{\text{inst.}}$ corresponding to the e-folding number at the start of the tachyonic instability, thus $\mathcal{P}_{\mathcal{R}}$ is constant before $\mathcal{P}_{\mathcal{S}}$ induces a growth.
 The second mode, where $\mathcal{N}_{k} = \mathcal{N}_{\text{inst}}$, shows the enhancement of the curvature perturbations before it asymptotes to a constant, roughly coinciding with the maximum value in $\mathcal{P}_{\mathcal{R}}(k, \mathcal{N}_{\text{end}})$